Cyril-C-C/drohealth/README.md

 To be tested using variety of devices for all tests, including Position Flexibility.

 # Tests result
-All functionalities have passed all tests.
+All functionalities have passed all tests, except for search (filter data).

 # Costs
 To be negotiated.